-Beyond these basic reactions we would like to draw attention to active theological discourses that serve as obstacles to the adoption of liberal trends in general and trends to increase gender equality in modern Orthodox society in particular.
-We argue certain oppositional narratives are being espoused or emerging in response to liberal narratives – such as autonomy, individualism, self-fulfillment and the rights discourse, and gender equality – taking root in modern Orthodox society.
-We have identified five primary forms of narrative backlash, distinct but interrelated: “sacrifice,” “gender essentialism,” “the slippery slope”, “nationalism” and “normalcy” or “family values”.
-While feminism derives from the discourse of rights and demands the recognition of women as subjects, and critiques the traditional Jewish narrative and nomos, conservative forces emphasize the idea of the “sacrifice”, which challenges beliefs regarding personal autonomy and demands the subordination of human desire and ethics to the Divine will.
+Beyond these basic reactions, we would like to draw attention to active theological discourses that serve as obstacles to the adoption of liberal trends in general and trends to increase gender equality in modern Orthodox society in particular.
+We argue that certain oppositional narratives are being espoused or are emerging in response to liberal narratives – such as those relating to autonomy, individualism, self-fulfillment, the rights discourse and gender equality – and are taking root in modern Orthodox society.
+We have identified five primary forms of narrative backlash, distinct but interrelated: “sacrifice,” “gender essentialism,” “the slippery slope,” “nationalism” and “normalcy”/“family values.”
+While feminism derives from the discourse of rights and demands the recognition of women as subjects and critiques the traditional Jewish narrative and nomos, conservative forces emphasize the idea of “sacrifice,” which challenges beliefs regarding personal autonomy and demands the subordination of human desire and ethics to the divine will.
 While feminism sees gender as a social construct, contemporary halakhic and theological writings promote an essentialist discourse.
-Even after feminists make convinicing cases that some of their demands are legitimate possibilities within the bounds of Halakhic norms, those demands may be rejected outright since any feminist challenge posed to the social order, however minor, may be perceived as a “slippery slope” i.e., threat that could unmoor Orthodox society from its foundations and undermine its boundaries and distinction from liberal denominations.
+Even after feminists make a convincing case that some of their demands are legitimate possibilities within the bounds of halakhic norms, those demands may be rejected outright since any feminist challenge to the social order, however minor, may be perceived as a “slippery slope,” i.e. a threat, that could unmoor Orthodox society from its foundations and undermine its boundaries and distinction from liberal denominations.
 While religious feminism portrays its struggles as an ethical movement that aligns with the Zionist agenda of reestablishing the Jewish people in its homeland and the construction of a just Jewish State, conservative religious forces view feminism as a threat to national identity, security and the cohesion of the national collective.
-This ties into the backlash to feminist challenges relating to the primacy of the family and its heteronormative and patriarchal structure and character.
+This ties into the backlash against feminist challenges relating to the primacy of the family and its heteronormative and patriarchal structure and character.

 We argue that these are broad obstacles, sometimes deep-seated and sometimes solely rhetorical, aimed not only at rejecting specific feminist claims but at delegitimizing feminists themselves.
 Their ultimate goal is justifying patriarchal norms and tightening the hold of conservative power holders and institutions.
-The theological obstacles are not necessarily a direct response to the feminist critique; some existed in the religious narrative since its inception, while others are newer.
-Indeed, within the frequently changing narrative there are various elements which become more prominent and otherswhich become less and receive a corresponding expression in the nomos.
-The main point, therefore, is not how new they are, but to what extent they are part of the rhetorical strategy of conservative-imperialist forces in their battle against gender changes.
+Such theological obstacles are not necessarily a direct response to the feminist critique; some existed in the religious narrative since its inception, while others are newer.
+Indeed, within this frequently changing narrative, various elements become more prominent, while others become less so and receive a corresponding expression in the nomos.
+The main point, therefore, is not how new they are but to what extent they are part of the rhetorical strategy of conservative-imperialist forces in their battle against gender changes.
 We claim that their popularity in current religious discourse acts primarily as a reactive attempt to block changes deriving from liberal trends in general and feminist trends in particular.

-Sacrificial Imperative (“Akedah” Theology as basis for Religious Subjectivity)
+The Sacrificial Imperative: “Aqedah” Theology as the Basis for Religious Subjectivity